steeladept/steeladept.github.io/MarkdownIndex.md

 date: 2018-10-18
 ---

-Here are a series of Posts I wrote related to Markdown
+Here are a series of Posts related to Markdown

 {% for category in site.categories %}
   <h3>{{ category[0] }}</h3>